cisebaba/ourspace/README.md

 ## Functionality

 ## Must Have Features:
-* User accounts (profile, signup, log-in), messaging, followers - personal or business account
+* User accounts (profile, signup, log-in)
 * Company info and reviews
-* Job board - query data from Indeed/Glassdoor or other source
+* Job board - query data from external job board API
-* Conference/meetup/event section - query from event API
+* Conference/meetup/event section - users can create and view events
 * Forum for users to post and comment
-* Mentorship / sponsorship / scholarship section
+* Mentorship - users can sign up as a mentor or mentee

 * (To come later) Personalized Live Feed (homepage)

 ## Nice to Haves:
 * Site search
+* Direct messaging, followers or friends
 * Newsletter
 * Following/follower capability